jswrenn/transmutation-foundation/src/neglect-encoding.md

 In contrast:
 1. A const generic `Neglect` parameter is *not* (yet) defaultable, but this doesn't seem like a permanent limitation of const generics.
 2. The const generic `Neglect` admits exactly one encoding of each subset.
 The value produced by `Neglect {alignment: true, validity: true}` is identical to the value produced by `Neglect {validity: true, alignment: true}`.
 3. The const generic `Neglect` is generically extendable.
-Given an existing, arbitrary `NEGLECT`, we additionally can disable the alignment check with `{Neglect { alignment: true, ..NEGLECT }}`.
+Given an existing, arbitrary `NEGLECT`, we additionally can disable the alignment check with `{Neglect::ALIGNMENT + NEGLECT}`.